In This Article

 Infuse Deep Color Into Small Spaces

-While small spaces can be challenging, for Lavoine they're a way of life.
+While small spaces can be challenging, for Lavoine, they're a way of life.
 "In Paris, we are used to small spaces," she says.
 "They're our common scale and it's related to the specific architecture of the city."
 So, of course, the French designer has become a pro at customizing studios and making size-challenged rooms feel roomy, elevated, and unique without compromising style.
-How does she do it: "To personalize a small space, I usually add some drama and I try to use deep colors," she says.
+How she does it: "To personalize a small space, I usually add some drama and I try to use deep colors," she says.
 "You would think they shrink a space, but they don't; they only underline the great features of a room."

 Mix Materials and Color With Abandon

 While many of us know about the importance of texture in a room, Parisians ramp it up to the next level, mixing and matching colors and materials where possible to create a truly personal space.
 "Every part of the room is a perfect playground to find solutions to add texture," affirms Lavoine.
 "For the walls, I use paint or wallpaper (to add texture).
 These two tools can totally change the look and feel of a room.
 The best way to add texture to a room is to mix the right materials in the right colors.
 I love the idea of giving every room in the house a unique identity with a specific color."

 In fact, color is very important to Lavoine, and she isn't afraid to use it.
 Even the floor color in her projects is carefully considered.
 Her favorite hue?
 Bleu Sarah.
 "It's the color I created," she exclaimed.
 "The material used to apply a paint can also alternate the color, and it's just a magical thing.
 This is totally true with Bleu Sarah because it's a deep color, which can change according to the material.
 It's fantastic to see that in my projects and in my collection."